“Fact Checkers” May Sneak in Agendas Under Cover of Professional Guidance

 What to do?
 Use the methods available.
 But they really only work if we individually, and as a society, decide we want objective truth and will never tolerate lies.
 A free market for information will supply truth reliably only when both sellers and buyers desire objective truth.
 Government control of “truth” is no better.
 Aleksandr Solzhenitsyn said, “Live not by lies.”
 We must embrace a worldview that declares there is objective truth and must shame those who lie and deceive.

-Richard W. StevensRichard W. Stevens, an appellate lawyer, holds degrees in both computer science and law, and has authored four books and numerous articles on various subjects, including legal topics, the Bill of Rights, and intelligent design.
+Richard W. StevensRichard W. Stevens, an appellate lawyer, holds degrees in both computer science and law, and has authored five books and numerous articles on various subjects, including legal topics, the Bill of Rights, and intelligent design.

 • Get SALVO blog posts in your inbox!
 Copyright © 2024 Salvo | www.salvomag.com https://salvomag.com/post/can-we-tell-fact-from-fake